ryanzhouuu/suki/docs/design.md

 Use server actions for authenticated mutations where possible:

 - Add entry.
-- Update status.
+- Update status and progress.
-- Submit comparison.
+- Submit series comparison.
+- Skip comparison.
 - Send friend request.

 Use server-rendered routes for public reads: